 Under the Executive Management Committee, which supervises overall risk management for the Group, the Strategy Planning Special Committee and the Risk Management Special Committee manage business risk and administrative risk respectively.

-The Managing Director acts as the person in charge of legal affairs and compliance, the Chief Risk Officer, the Chief Legal Affairs Officer, and the Chief Officer for Compliance, and he belongs to the Board of Directors and Risk Management Special Committee, and periodically reports on risk management to the Board of Directors.
+The Managing Director acts as the person in charge of legal affairs and compliance, the Chief Risk Officer, the Chief Legal Affairs Officer, and the Chief Officer for Compliance, and he or she belongs to the Board of Directors and Risk Management Special Committee, is assigned oversight responsibility, and periodically reports on risk management, including for human rights risks, to the Board of Directors.